spotlightpa/poor-richard/content/news/2021-10-12-SPLELECTIONEVENT12.md

 +++
 arc-id = "66HQ23Z7UFB2JLVHJIZY6N4HWY"
-blurb = "Spotlight PA and election experts take a close look at the appellate judicial system and how its decisions shape life in Pennsylvania." byline = "Spotlight PA Staff" description = "Spotlight PA and election experts take a close look at the appellate judicial system and how its decisions shape life in Pennsylvania." event-date = 2021-10-21T12:00:00-04:00 image = "external/zyfzz59nbhjxte101eqp1nd9r4.jpeg" image-credit = "Fred Adams / Spotlight PA"
+blurb = "On Oct.
+21, Spotlight PA and election experts took a close look at the appellate judicial system and how its decisions shape life in Pennsylvania." byline = "Spotlight PA Staff" description = "On Oct.
+21, Spotlight PA and election experts took a close look at the appellate judicial system and how its decisions shape life in Pennsylvania." event-date = 2021-10-21T12:00:00-04:00 image = "external/zyfzz59nbhjxte101eqp1nd9r4.jpeg" image-credit = "Fred Adams / Spotlight PA"